 Professor Melinda Webber is a former Fulbright/Nga Pae o te Maramatanga Scholar who has published widely on the nature of Māori identity.
 Melinda's research examines the ways race, ethnicity, culture and identity impact the lives of young people, particularly Māori students.
 In 2016, Melinda was awarded a prestigious Marsden Fast-Start grant to undertake a research project examining the distinctive identity traits of Ngāpuhi, New Zealand’s largest iwi, and in 2017 Melinda was awarded an esteemed Rutherford Discovery Fellowship to tackle an important question facing educators – ‘How can we foster cultural pride and academic aspiration among Māori students?’

 Associate Professor Melinda Webber is currently Te Tumu, Deputy Dean in the Faculty of Education and Social Work.
-She was the 2017 Director for Phase Three of The Starpath Project and is currently the University of Auckland Director for the Atlantic Fellows for Social Equity programme and Associate Director of the Woolf Fisher Research Centre.
+She was the 2017 Director for Phase Three of The Starpath Project and is currently the University of Auckland Co-Director for the Atlantic Fellows for Social Equity programme and Associate Director of the Woolf Fisher Research Centre.
 She also spent six years as a co-principal Investigator on the Nga Pae o te Maramatanga funded project 'Ka Awatea' which examined the nature of teaching, learning and home socialisation patterns that support high-achieving Māori students in New Zealand.

 Research | Current